TomShacham/http4js/README.md

 ## To dos

-- HttpS client use inStream?
-- extract Form, Query, Headers?
+- extract Form, Query
 - example app
 - withOptions on withPost
 - convenience response methods eg ok()
+- client side httpclient (from stu)
 - generalise routing to an interface, use totallylazy to implement new types of routing
-- chain withHeaders calls on an http client
-- client side httpclient (from stu)
-- update example app
 - reversible routing
   - what happens if names conflict?
   - what if multiple handlers match by path